-Students may receive approval to substitute an elective course for a required bachelor's or occupational associate's program core course if the student has requisite knowledge of the content of the course being replaced or if the election is based on a student's career interest.
-A maximum of 18 credits may be approved for substitution of a bachelor's program's core courses and a maximum of 9 credits may be approved for substitution of an occupational associate's degree program core courses.
-An occupational diploma program student may submit a petition to the Director of Education to be allowed to substitute one (1) program core course.
+Students may receive approval to substitute an elective course for a required bachelor's or associate's program core course if the student has requisite knowledge of the content of the course being replaced or if the election is based on a student's career interest.
+A maximum of 18 credits may be approved for substitution of a bachelor's program's core courses and a maximum of 9 credits may be approved for substitution of an associate's degree program core courses.
+A diploma program student may submit a request to the academic department for individual consideration to be allowed to substitute one (1) program core course.
 Selection of all courses, including general education, elective, and substitution courses, will be reviewed during a student's academic advising sessions and considered based on individual student education and future career goals, and UoNA policies.